On June 17th, 2009, on a Wednesday, at 23.32, I published my first official article on this blog. Tomorrow, there are 12 years from that moment.

 How did Analytic Vision get started?

 One of the founders (Andrei Roșca) of a blog (Empower) where I guest posted gave me a quote from Herb Kelleher: “We have a strategy.
 It’s called doing things”.
-So, there I was, 8 years after getting my first article published, 4 years after winning an award for originality in psychology, and 1 ½ year after winning an award for best article in personal development.
-I started Analytic Vision with some event reviews:
+So, there I was, 8 years after getting my first article published, 4 years after winning an award for originality in psychology, and 1 ½ years after winning an award for best article in personal development.
+So, I started Analytic Vision with some event reviews: